jacky-lee/r1-connect-demo-Android/README.md

 [[R1Push sharedInstance].tags setTags:@[ @"NEW TAG 1", @"NEW TAG 2" ]];
 ```

-// TODO Replace the code above for Replace all existing tags
+// TODO Yuriy - Replace the code above for Replace all existing tags

 ***Get all Tags***